Drain Unblocking Cost

 Cleaning a drain is one of those jobs that looks really simple at first sight, especially if you have ever watched a professional do it, but first impressions can be deceiving.

 It is not only a dirty and challenging job, but can also be more complicated than you would think.
-However, if you are on a budget and would prefer to do it yourself, minor blockages to your sink, bath or shower tray can be relatively easy to fix using over-the-counter cleaning chemicals and simple and cheap tools such as a plunger.
+However, if you are on a budget and would prefer to try it yourself first, minor blockages to your sink, bath or shower tray can be relatively easy to fix using over-the-counter cleaning chemicals and simple and cheap tools such as a plunger.

 I tried using a drain unblocker on my sink’s blocked drain pipe, but it didn’t work, leaving me with both a blockage and the liquid.
 Should I try fixing it myself or call a plumber?